-The trapezius muscle is innervated by the spinal accessory nerve.
+The spinal accessory nerve innervates the trapezius muscle.
 Nerve fibers come off of the first 4-5 segments of the spinal cord and travel inside of the spinal canal back to the cranium before they exit via the jugular foramen.
-As they extend inferiorly, they join with fibers of the first 4 cervical nerves.
-This means that the first 5 vertebrae contribute to the innervation of the trapezius and should be assessed before treating the trapezius directly.
-If the therapist is trained in treating the occiput, temporal bones, and fascia around the Jugular foramen, this is the place to start.
-Follow up with the treatment of the suboccipital area, upper cervical vertebrae and then, continue on to the more local joints and trigger points.
+As they extend inferiorly, they join with fibers of the first four cervical nerves.
+Also, some sites report of innervation of the trapezius by the ventral rami of the third and fourth cervical vertebrae.

 Continue with treating the cervical lamina groove.

-Cross-fiber friction of the attachment of trapezius along the nuchal ligament is also helpful in releasing the belly of the muscle.
+Cross-fiber friction of the attachment of upper trapezius along the nuchal ligament is also helpful in releasing the belly of the muscle.

 Distract the AC Joint.
 The NMT protocol has a step for separating the joint with the small T-bar, but this is gentler and more effective.

 The fibers of the upper trapezius run more laterally than vertically.
-The raise the shoulder by hinging the clavicle on the manubrium. mobilize this joint before working the belly of the muscle.
+The raise the shoulder by hinging the clavicle on the manubrium.
+Mobilize this joint before working the belly of the muscle.